thelang-io/docs.thelang.io/docs/guides/types.md

 ```

 ## Any
+> ### NOTE:
-> NOTE: Be careful with it.
+> Be careful with it.
 In most cases you don't need it.

+todo: example of any usage